2012 Ford C. Frick Award Winner Tim McCarver

-Tim McCarver has been a baseball broadcaster for over 30 years, but he still focuses on the little things.
+Tim McCarver has been a baseball broadcaster for more than 35 years, but he still focuses on the little things.

 “I found out early on about this side of my life when I retired,” McCarver said.
 “It is most important to get things right when talking about the game.”

-McCarver has been named the 2012 Ford C. Frick Award winner for excellence in broadcasting.
-He will receive the award July 21 at the Awards Presentation during Hall of Fame Weekend, July 20-23 in Cooperstown.
+McCarver was named the 2012 Ford C. Frick Award winner for excellence in broadcasting.

 McCarver spent 21 seasons as a big league catcher, earning two All-Star Game bids and finishing second in MVP voting in 1967.
 He caught for Hall of Famers Bob Gibson and Steve Carlton.

-“I think there is a natural bridge from being a catcher to talking about the view of the game and the view of the other players,” said McCarver.
+“I think there is a natural bridge from being a catcher to talking about the view of the game and the view of the other players,” McCarver said.
 “It is translating that for the viewers.
 One of the hard things about television is staying contemporary and keeping it simple for the viewers.”

 “I was hired by Bill Giles and in 1977 he told me that when my playing days were over, there would be a spot for me in the broadcast booth,” said McCarver.
 “I was very fortunate to get into the business at the time of Andy Musser, Harry Kalas, Chris Wheeler and the irrepressible Richie Ashburn – guys that were so thoughtful in teaching me the business and what my job was as a former player and ultimately an analyst.”

-McCarver called himself blessed to be attached to the teams he has worked with, including the Phillies, Mets, Yankees and Giants.
+McCarver called himself blessed to be attached to the teams he has worked with, including the Phillies, Mets, Yankees, Giants and Cardinals.
 Fans may know him best from his national work – including teaming with Joe Buck on Fox.

 Hall of Fame Awards